Jayanth-MKV/CODES/README.md

-# DSA-CODES_In_Java
+# CODES

-Here are all the codes in Java
+Here are all the codes of different programs in cpp,java,c.

 These codes are written for example purpose

-And these may help you in getting the basic knowledge on the concepts of datastructures in C and Java
+And these may help you in getting the basic knowledge on the concepts.